This Hotel is Beautiful, Comfortable and Lively

 My first visit to the famous Fontainebleau was in 1960 when I was nine years old.
-My father took my sister, Gina, and me here to celebrate the Easter holidays.
+My father took my sister, Gina, and me here to celebrate the Easter holiday.
 We were so excited because we knew we were going to the beach.
-We had no idea that we would be staying in what was deemed the most fabulous hotel in the US.
+We had no idea that we would be staying in what was deemed the most fabulous hotel in the United States.
 I have a hunch my father held back telling us how wonderful this hotel was because he wanted to surprise us and make this vacation extra special.

 The minute I walked into the lobby I knew this was where the rich and famous of the day came to get away.
 Glamour was all around from the lavish, opulent interiors, to the formal French gardens, the super sized pool, the ritzy oceanside cabanas, the gorgeous beach and all of the "beautiful people" everywhere.
 This paradise made such an impression on me.
 I thought to myself, "this is the life!"
 Even to this day, I think my first stay at the Fontainebleau fostered my love for luxury travel.

 When trying to figure out where I wanted to ring in the New Year, I weighed the options and decided I wanted to stay in a place where I could totally relax and escape.
 Somewhere that I could go to that had everything and was that was totally luxurious.
-Some place where I would be completely satisfied and if I choose not to leave the premises, I would not be disappointed.
-I made decision to return to my childhood Shangri-la, the Fontainebleau, for yet another memorable getaway.
+Some place where I would be completely satisfied, and if I choose not to leave the premises, I would not be disappointed.
+I made the decision to return to my childhood Shangri-la, the Fontainebleau, for yet another memorable getaway.

 Great architecture is at the heart of this hotel's longevity and appeal.
 In 1954 its original architect, Morris Lapidus, set out to design an enduring, masterpiece of modernism."
 In his own words he described his concept for the hotel as an "Architecture of Joy."
-Elements of fantasy such as the "Stairway to Nowhere" that was the setting for many a grand entrance by the famous or monied clientele, the Cheese Hole walls, the black bowtie motif in the grand lobby's white marble floor and the huge spaces where guests could "see and be seen" all worked together to create a place that was simply "out of this world!"
+Elements of fantasy such as the "Stairway to Nowhere" that was the setting for many a grand entrance by the famous or monied clientele, the Cheese Hole walls, the black bowtie motif in the grand lobby's white marble floor and the huge spaces where guests could "see and be seen" all worked together to create a place that was simply out of this world!
 In its early heyday Frank Sinatra and his Rat Pack, Elvis, Marlene Dietrich, Lucille Ball, Bob Hope and Marilyn Monroe floated inside, on the grounds or on the beach of Lapidus' most revered creation.

 Today, in my opinion, the hotel is better is than ever.
-With 1504 attractively furnished rooms from which to select there are many types and options such as rooms with/without balconies, ones with oceanfront or bay front views and multiple types of lavish suites.
+With 1,504 attractively furnished rooms from which to select there are many options such as rooms with/without balconies, ones with oceanfront or bay front views and multiple types of lavish suites.
 All making your room preference easily satisfied.
 Loved my ocean view balcony room equipped with fine toiletries and the "best bathrobes in the world!

 Eating venues are, likewise, plentiful with 12 stellar restaurants to choose from.
 Award winning chef Michael Mina has two of his toney food establishments here, the popular Stripsteak and his new casual, concept restaurant, Pizza and Burgers.
 Internationally acclaimed Hakkasan offers a subliminal oriental food experience with exotic interiors and haute Asian cuisine.
-One of the hotel's most popular food destinations is Chez Bon Bon with gourmet sweets, coffee and freshly made gelato.
+One of the hotel's most popular restaurants is Chez Bon Bon with gourmet sweets, coffee and freshly made gelato.
 Overlooking the Atlantic Ocean is the Le Cote Mediterranean Grill, a restaurant with small plates, full entrees and a great wine by the glass selection.
 Last, some of the finest Italian food found in Miami can be enjoyed at Scarpetta.
-Bottomline: the food venues at the Fontainebleau are second to none.
+Bottomline: the dining options at the Fontainebleau are second to none.
 It just doesn't get any better that this!

 For fitness and wellness, the hotel has a state of the art gym overlooking the Atlantic Ocean with personal trainers available to custom make your daily workout and a comprehensive, luxurious spa that offers the latest in body and facial treatments.
 Likewise, there is a beautiful boardwalk along the beach where guests can take long walks or bike rides daily to get their exercise.
 Not to be missed is a dip in the crystal clear waters of the Atlantic Ocean!

 Another highly unique offering at the Fontainebleau is its BleauLive concerts that are held periodically, usually on holiday weekends, that offer some of the hottest names in the entertainment industry.
 This last New Years' Eve, when I was staying at the hotel, Justin Bieber performed and helped Miami Beach welcome in 2017.
 Needless to say, IT WAS QUITE A PARTY!!
 A huge, state of the art music, acoustics and light stage was constructed for the event.
 People of all ages enjoyed the special affair.
-In the past some of the other popular entertainers who have performed in this venue are Lady Gaga, Katy Perry and Pitbull.
+In the past, some of the other popular entertainers who have performed in this venue are Lady Gaga, Katy Perry and Pitbull.

 So the next time you are looking for a place to escape to that is glamorous, that has everything, consider going to one of the, "world's most celebrated playgrounds," the fabulous Fontainebleau Hotel in Miami Beach.
 Go there once and I bet you will return again and again!